lukeschlosser/Project1/capstone/README.md

 ### Application Requirements

 1. The vending machine dispenses beverages, candy, chips, and gum.
-   - Each vending machine item has a Name and a Price.
+   - Each vending machine product has a Name and a Price.
 2. A main menu must display when the software runs, presenting the following options:
     > ```
     > (1) Display Vending Machine Items